Abelhawk/DnD/readme.md

 * Replace the Character Creator with an "NPC Creator" that generates quirks and appearance in addition to name.
 * Improve Loot Generator to group duplicates together.
 You know, like "2 x potion of longevity"
 * Make an Encounter Generator, complete with a random theater-of-the-mind map, creatures, maybe even a description to introduce it and everything.
 Gonna take a whole lotta work though.
-* Revamp the magic item distribution.
-The "Magic Item Tables" in the DMG are actually really stupid.
 * Jazz up the realism of the settlement populator's larger cities just a little bit.
 Perhaps generating a few factions within the city that might be there.

 ## Versioning